bitpay/bitcore/README.md

 A simple Command Line Interface Wallet using [Bitcore Wallet Service] (https://github.com/bitpay/bitcore-wallet-service) and its *official* client lib, bitcore-wallet-client] (https://github.com/bitpay/bitcore-wallet-client)

+This can be used to operate Bitcoin and Bitcoin Cash wallets.

 # Quick Guide